DEEP ECOLOGY WORKSHOPS – SOME PARTICIPANTS COMMENTS

 acknowledge the pain of others and our precious Earth?

-powerfully heal personal pain is connecting with the natural world, and our
+heal personal pain is connecting with the natural world, and our fellow humans

-fellow humans and non-human creatures.
-This is a profound benefit of
+and non-human creatures.
+This is a profound benefit of nature connection

-relationship between our personal pain and the collective pain of the world,
+between our personal pain and the collective pain of the world, healing

 underestimated.
 Only when we hear ourselves suffer can we hear our fellow